-We want to welcome you into a global community of educators, readers, and writers here at Narrative.
-Our greatest wish is for you to feel at home in our free and modern library, which has no walls or borders.
-After all, our Narrative in the Schools program grew out of requests from teachers who were using Narrative’s library–open and free 24-7–in their classrooms all over the world and were looking for new ways to deepen their students’ engagement with the literary arts.
+We want to welcome you to Narrative’s global community of educators, readers, and writers.
+Our greatest wish is for you to feel at home our free library, open 24/7 for your use.
+After all, our Narrative in the Schools program grew out of requests from teachers who were using the Narrative Library–open and free 24-7–in their classrooms all over the world and were looking for new ways to deepen their students’ engagement with the literary arts.

 cofounder/editor Carol Edgarian.
 Each video covers a basic aspect of the writing process—from choosing an idea to crafting a scene to revising and submitting—and offers some expert behind-the-scenes advice.
 We hope you’ll dive in here